NQsDev/Portfolio/README.md

 ### 🔹 Blade Ball
 **Role:** Artist

 Contributed visual assets and effects for the popular Roblox game *Blade Ball*, helping bring its fast-paced gameplay to life.

 ---

 ### 🔹 One Touch
 **Role:** Tester

 Currently testing and providing feedback for gameplay, bugs, and user experience improvements to support a smooth and polished launch.

 ---

 ### 🔹 Blade [In Dev]
 **Role:** Lead Developer

 Currently working as a developer on the in-progress Roblox project *Blade*, contributing to its systems and gameplay foundation.

 ---

 ### 🔹 Shonen Lock
 **Roles:** Community Lead & Partnership Manager

 Helping manage the community and grow strategic partnerships to strengthen the project's outreach and engagement.

 ---

 ### 🔹 Huzz RNG
 **Role:** Moderator & Tester

-Moderating the game's community, maintaining a safe and friendly environment, and supporting players in-game and on social platforms.
+Moderating the game's community, maintaining a safe and friendly environment, and supporting players in-game and on social platforms, Test for any bugs in the game.

 ---